 The committee is a member organisation of the Fairtrade Foundation, with voting rights and responsibilities, and is represented at the annual general meeting.

 Members feed into Fairtrade campaign development, and provide a voice for campaigners, so that they have a say in the Fairtrade Foundation’s strategy and planning.
 The NCC also informs the Foundation about what campaigners need and what their priorities are.

 How do I get involved?

 If you’re interested in standing for election to the NCC, drop us a line to find out more.
-There are 5 places up for election in 2018, representing Wales, Yorkshire, West Midlands, South East England and Northern Ireland.
-Please get in touch to find out more about the role please contact us firstname.lastname@example.org.
+There are 3 places up for election in 2018, representing Wales, South East England and Northern Ireland.
+To find out more about the role please contact us firstname.lastname@example.org.
 The (very simple) nomination process can be completed by using this nomination form to put yourself forward or nominate someone else.
 You will also find the nomination deadlines here.
-We’d also recommend you contact the current representative using the links below to ask them about their experience.

 Who is my representative?